ZeilingerAlexander/DataEncrypterAndDecrypter_NodeJS/README.md

 # String Data Encrypter and Decrypter
-Encrypts and decrypts strings using scrypt for key deriviation and all availiable algorithms in <code>crypto.createCipherIv</code>
+Encrypts and decrypts strings using scrypt for key deriviation and all availiable algorithms in <code>crypto.createCipherIv</code>, this is just a wrapper for the node crypto module which does all the heavy lifting

 ## Usage
 Make sure the key is an object that can be interpreted as a buffer<br>